odapg/LaTeXOutline/README.md

 ### Known issues

-- LaTeXOutline does not work with multiple-files LaTeX projects.
-The commands `\input{other.tex}` are not taken into account.
 - Section numbering does not work with the use of the `cleveref` package.
 It is likely that many packages interfering with the `.aux` file can create issues as well.
-- Spaces or parentheses in labels are not recognized in ST's symbols list and therefore not by LaTeXOutline either.

 ### License